Kong/ngx_wasm_module/INSTALL.md

 `ngx_wasm_module-*.tar.gz` assets at:
 https://github.com/Kong/ngx_wasm_module/releases.

-> Note: the `wasmx-*.tar.gz` releases are pre-compiled, self-contained
-> binaries of Nginx built with this module and as such, do not necessitate any
-> particular installation steps.
-Download these releases and use the `nginx`
+**Note:** the `wasmx-*.tar.gz` releases are pre-compiled, self-contained binaries of Nginx built with this module and as such, do not necessitate any particular installation steps.
+Download these releases and use the `nginx` binary appropriately.
-> binary appropriately.

-If you wish however to use other compilation flags (e.g. add/disable other modules, configure default options, build for a non-default platform/architecture...) you will need to compile Nginx yourself, following the steps provided here.
+If you wish however to use other Nginx compilation flags (e.g. add/disable other modules, configure default options, non-default platform/architecture support...) you will then need to compile Nginx yourself, following the steps provided below.

 ## Table of Contents